 You might already have useful packing materials.

-There are a few tools, like markers, that you probably already have in your house.
+There are a few tools, like markers and scissors, that you probably already have in your house.
 A few weeks before your move, start keeping an eye out for:

 - Plastic bags for parts; labels for identification.